mansour91/platform/Sprint1_Day3.md

 **Discussions:** _2 main discussions_

 1. Software Development:
-- Product Backlog Update: A detailed discussion about the user journey on the platform and nderstand different users.
+- Product Backlog Update: A detailed discussion about the user journey on the platform and understand different users.

 - Discussion about Integrating Platforms.